anhinga/2021-notes/self-transforming-neural-machines/background/three-views.md

 ### "Super-transformers": each input of a super-neuron in a dataflow matrix machine is an attention device combining incoming linear streams together

 2020-2021: Section 11, _DMMs and Transformers_, of [_Dataflow Matrix Machines: a Collaborative Research Agenda_](https://www.cs.brandeis.edu/~bukatin/dmm-collaborative-research-agenda.pdf)

+Follow links from the footnotes of Section 11, _DMMs and Transformers_, for more details.

+An informal outlook: